cozis/gap_buffer.c/README.md

 GapBuffer *GapBuffer_createUsingMemory(void *mem, size_t len);
 ```

-The basic option is using `GapBuffer *GapBuffer_create(size_t capacity)`, which instanciates a buffer with a given initial capacity allocating space through the libc allocator.
+The basic option is using `GapBuffer_create`, which instanciates a buffer with a given initial capacity allocating space through the libc allocator.
 If you fill the buffer up and insert more text, the buffer will grow by moving to a bigger memory region (also allocated through `malloc`).
-Conversely, `GapBuffer *GapBuffer_createUsingMemory(void *mem, size_t len)` doesn't use dynamic memory and does its job using only memory provided by the caller.
+Conversely, `GapBuffer_createUsingMemory` doesn't use dynamic memory and does its job using only memory provided by the caller.
 Either way, if it wasn't possible to instanciate the gap buffer (either because the dynamic allocation failed or the provided memory isn't big enough), NULL is returned.
 Once you're done with the buffer, you'll need to deallocate it using

 ```c